Small Swords Society: History

-Conflict broke out between the Fujian and Guangdong factions, over whether they should leave with the loot they had acquired.
+Conflict broke out between the Fujian and Guangdong factions.

 At first, the British and American authorities remained neutral, while the French supported the imperial government.

-However, some British and American sailors joined up with the Small Swords Society.
-When French troops were sent in to support Qing imperial troops, this caused the situation of Westerners fighting Westerners.
-The British and American authorities then declared the sailors' actions illegal and joined in support for the imperial armies.
-The society's forces tried to break out from the siege but was destroyed in February 1855.
-Remnant forces regrouped with the Taiping army.
+When the French troops were sent in to support Qing imperial troops.

+The British and American authorities then declared The Small Sword Society actions illegal and joined in support for the imperial armies.

+The society's forces tried to break out from the siege but was annihilated in 1855.

 The Society's headquarters were in the Yu Garden of Shanghai, at the heart of the old city and today a popular tourist attraction and shopping district.
 There is a small museum displaying artefacts of the Society in the gardens.